tio/tio/README.md

 option is provided, tio will exit if the device is not present or an established connection is lost.

-Tio features full bash autocompletion.
+tio features full bash autocompletion.

 ### 2.2 Key commands